Władysław II Jagiełło: Last conflicts

+After Queen Anne's death in 1416, Jagiełło married out of love a Polish noblewoman, Elizabeth of Pilica, in 1417.
+It caused great unrest among Polish nobility, as marriage was elevating new queen's family above other nobles.
+Additionally, Elizabeth's relatively advanced age — as she was between 36 and 47 years-old at the time of the wedding — in opinion of szlachta was giving little hope for new potential heirs that would secure dynasty.
+Opposition to the royal marriage backed down, however, after the King threatened to abdicate.

+Elizabeth died in 1420 and Władysław then took as his fourth wife Sophia of Halshany, in 1422.

-In 1422, Władysław fought another war, known as the Gollub War, against the Teutonic Order, defeating them in under two months before the Order's imperial reinforcements had time to arrive.
+In 1422, Władysław II fought another war, known as the Gollub War, against the Teutonic Order, defeating them in under two months before the Order's imperial reinforcements had time to arrive.
 The resulting Treaty of Melno ended the Knights' claims to Samogitia once and for all and defined a permanent border between Prussia and Lithuania.
 Lithuania was given the province of Samogitia, with the port of Palanga, but the city of Klaipėda was left to the Order.
 This border remained largely unchanged for roughly 500 years, until 1920.
-The terms of this treaty have, however, been seen as turning a Polish victory into defeat, as a result of Władysław's renunciation of Polish claims to Pomerania, Pomerelia, and Chełmno Land, for which he received only the town of Nieszawa in return.
+The terms of this treaty have, however, been seen as turning a Polish victory into defeat, as a result of Władysław II's renunciation of Polish claims to Pomerania, Pomerelia, and Chełmno Land, for which he received only the town of Nieszawa in return.
 The Treaty of Melno closed a chapter in the Knights' wars with Lithuania but did little to settle their long-term issues with Poland.
 Further sporadic warfare broke out between Poland and the Knights between 1431 and 1435.

 Cracks in the cooperation between Poland and Lithuania after the death of Vytautas in 1430 had offered the Knights a revived opportunity for interference in Poland.
-Władysław supported his brother Švitrigaila as grand duke of Lithuania, but when Švitrigaila, with the support of the Teutonic Order and dissatisfied Rus' nobles, rebelled against Polish overlordship in Lithuania, the Poles, under the leadership of Bishop Zbigniew Oleśnicki of Kraków, occupied Podolia, which Władysław had awarded to Lithuania in 1411, and Volhynia.
+Władysław II supported his brother Švitrigaila as grand duke of Lithuania, but when Švitrigaila, with the support of the Teutonic Order and dissatisfied Rus' nobles, rebelled against Polish overlordship in Lithuania, the Poles, under the leadership of Bishop Zbigniew Oleśnicki of Kraków, occupied Podolia, which Władysław II had awarded to Lithuania in 1411, and Volhynia.
 In 1432, a pro-Polish party in Lithuania elected Vytautas's brother Žygimantas as grand duke, leading to an armed struggle over the Lithuanian succession which stuttered on for years after Władysław's death.